Kingdom of Kinda: Culture

-Himyarite influence over the Kinda likely contributed to their residence in settlements from which they ruled over the largely nomadic tribesmen of the Ma'add.
-The Arabic sources noted that the Kinda were associated with the Arabian sites of Ghamr Dhi Kinda, Batn Aqil in Najd, and Hajar in the Yamama.

-Ghamr Dhi Kinda, was also known Qaryat Dhat Kahl, today known as Qaryat al-Faw.
-It was located two-days' distance northeast of Mecca, on a point in the trade route connecting South Arabia with eastern Arabia and Iraq.
+Sources note that the Kinda were associated with the Arabian sites of Ghamr Dhi Kinda, Batn Aqil in Najd, and Hajar in the Yamama.
+They ruled from the city of Qaryat al-Faw, on a point in the trade route connecting South Arabia with eastern Arabia and Iraq.
 It was likely Royal Kinda's capital.
 It had been a settlement of the Minaeans, a South Arabian people whose recorded history spanned the 10th–2nd centuries BCE.
 Under both the Minaeans and the Kindites the town included a market, a palace, a temple, and several houses.
 The Kinda minted their own coins in the town inscribed with the name of their god, Kahl.

 The Banu Akil al-Murar adopted Christianity.
 The most important Arabic Christian inscription of the pre-Islamic period commemorates the construction of a church in al-Hira by al-Harith ibn Amr's daughter Hind.

 Assessment

-Kindite rule or influence over much of Arabia signaled the first attempt to unify the Arab tribes, according to Shahid, though their attempt was only done by forcing the tribes into submission and could not have been possible without Himyarite backing.
+Kindite rule or influence over much of Arabia signaled the first attempt to unify the tribes of central Arabia, according to Shahid, though their attempt could not have been possible without Himyarite backing.
 The Kinda likely played a role in spreading Christian teachings in Najd and the Yamama.
-They also played a key role in spreading literacy among the tribes of Arabia, having learned the nascent Arabic language in al-Hira and thereafter disseminating it in their desert realms.
-One example of this cited in the Arabic sources is that of Bishr ibn Abd al-Malik of the Sakun, who moved to Mecca from al-Hira and taught Arabic there (late 6th–early 7th centuries).
+They also played a key role in spreading literacy, and poetry throughout central Arabia.
 The Kindite poet-king Imru al-Qays became one of the most prominent poets of Arabic in history.
 According to Shahid, through the spread of his poetry among the Arabs and the Kinda's roughly century-long rule in Arabia, Kinda accelerated the development of a common and standard Arabic language, transcending dialectical differences, a circumstance that attained its fullest significance with the rise of Islam.